arazmoazzemi/Cloud-Docs/Opennebula/ubuntu2204-opennebula6.8.md

 ### Install opennebula 6.8 (❁´◡`❁)  on ubuntu 22.04.3 ❤

 ----
-### Note!
+### Important Note!
 Before start your steps to stup, Please enable nested virtualization on your host😊
 ----
 Also,
 ### You can use chrony and set local timezone